 An anti-bribery checklist that helps assess where you stand on countering bribery.
 Provides practical guidance for companies to assess their commitments, implementation, and monitoring policies and practice, as well as their public reporting.
 Useful for both small and larger businesses.
 Both staff and senior management teams would benefit from using the checklist.

 What are the incentives for a company to refrain from bribery and implement sound anti-corruption measures?
 This short guide provides some answers.

 Remuneration and promotion structures are one of the most powerful ways that companies communicate their values and priorities to staff.
-Section nine of the Austrade guide gives a simple overview of how compliance, risk management and ethical behavior can be reinforced through incentive structures (and how the wrong behaviors can also be reinforced).
+Section nine of the Austrade publication "Anti-bribery and Corruption (ABC): A guide for Australians doing business overseas" gives a simple overview of how compliance, risk management and ethical behavior can be reinforced through incentive structures (and how the wrong behaviors can also be reinforced).
 This resource is part of Austrade’s “Guide to exporting”.

 Under the Government’s proposed deferred prosecution agreement (DPA) scheme, companies that cooperate with authorities can be invited to enter a DPA for foreign bribery and related offences.
 If a company complies with the DPA, it will not be convicted.
 This draft code of practice sets out the expectations of authorities for companies that wish to enter a DPA.

 CDPP and AFP Best Practice Guideline on self-reporting foreign bribery and related offending by corporations